 Day by Day

-After breakfast this morning we’ll transfer you just over an hour back to Galway in time for the Dublin train.
+After breakfast this morning, we’ll drive you just over an hour back to Galway in time for the Dublin train.

-Surrounded by 350 acres of beautiful wooded grounds, Ballynahinch Castle offers all the attractions of a large private estate.
-Its rooms are tastefully and individually furnished in casual country elegance, and its superb restaurant offers fresh local produce.
-View hotel website »
+Surrounded by 450 acres of beautiful wooded grounds overlooking its famous salmon fishery, Ballynahinch is one of Ireland’s finest luxury castle hotels.
+Its rooms are tastefully furnished in casual country elegance and its superb restaurant offers refined Irish classics using delicious local meats and produce.

-The terrain is generally up or down, with rare flat sections until the fi nal two days.
-That said, the climbs (and descents) are generally neither long nor steep.
-Daily distances average around 46 km (28.5 mi.), with a couple of challenging longer options available.
+The terrain is generally rolling, with rare flat sections.
+That said, the climbs and descents are generally neither long nor steep.
+Daily distances average around 41 km (25.5 mi.), with several challenging longer options available.

 - All hotel accommodation

-- All breakfasts, three lunches and three dinners, including wine
+- All breakfasts, four lunches and four dinners, including wine

 - Services of B&R guide(s) and support van

 - All special events, private tours, guest experts and entrance fees